HanWelmer/Bin2Hex/README.md

 # Bin2Hex
 Java command line utility that transforms a binary file into Intel Hex format.

+## Download:
+Stable versions of the executable jar can be found in de download folder.

 ## Development:
 The project was developed using:
 * openjdk 11.0.16.1